1998 Gothenburg discotheque fire

-The Gothenburg discothèque fire was a fire caused by an arson attack on 29 October 1998, which occurred on premises located on Hisingen island in Gothenburg, Sweden.
-These had been rented for the night by an organization catering to the Macedonian community in Gothenburg for the purpose of hosting a discothèque.
-375 people aged 12–25 were present at the time of the fire, the vast majority of whom had various ethnic minority backgrounds.
+The Gothenburg discothèque fire was caused by an arson attack on 29 October 1998, which occurred on premises located on Hisingen island in Gothenburg, Sweden.
+The premises had been rented for the night by an organization catering to the Macedonian community in Gothenburg for the purpose of hosting a discothèque.
+At the time of the fire, 375 people aged 12–25 were present, the vast majority of whom had various ethnic minority backgrounds.
 The fire department had estimated the building could only hold up to 150.
-In all 63 were killed and 213 injured.
+In all, 63 were killed and 213 injured.

 Fire

 The fire started on the premises of the Macedonian organization on the third floor, where a discothèque for secondary school students had been arranged to celebrate Halloween.
 It was set in a stairway serving as the club's emergency exit.
 As a result, the exit was blocked, and a single stairway became the only available escape route.
 Many young people were forced to jump out windows to safety, but since these were 2.2 m above floor level and 5 m above ground level outside the building, many were injured in the process.
 Furthermore, adherence to fire safety standards was generally poor at the site.

 The first emergency call arrived at 23:42, but due to the background noise, it was some time before the operator could understand what the caller was trying to say.
 At 23:45 a so-called "major call-out" took place from a fire station on the island, and four minutes later the first rescue team arrived on the scene.
 Six other fire crews were dispatched a short time afterwards.
 About 60 young people were rescued by firefighters with self-contained breathing apparatus, 40 of whom were led down the staircase and 20 carried out through the windows.
 Others managed to escape on their own.